apache/streampipes-website/documentation/docs/06_extend-archetypes.md

 You can keep the default values for the other settings, confirm them by hitting enter.
 Now, a new folder with the name ``ExampleProcessor`` is generated.

-The current {sp.version} is 0.67.0
+The current {sp.version} is 0.69.0 (for a pre-release version, use the SNAPSHOT appendix, e.g. 0.69.0-SNAPSHOT)

 ```bash
 mvn archetype:generate                              	 	     \